Simple-Robotics/proxqp_benchmark/README.md

-# Benchmark examples for the OSQP solver
+# Benchmark examples for the PROXQP solver

 These are the scripts to compare the following Quadratic Program (QP) solvers